-As the daughter of Sharon and Ozzy, and one of the stars of the iconic reality show The Osbournes, Kelly Osbourne has been taunted and criticized in the tabloids, not so much for her wild-child ways—or even her drug addiction—but for her weight.
-"I was called fat and ugly in the press almost my entire life," says the 26-year-old.
+ICYDK, Osbourne was only 17 years old when MTV started documenting her family life on the reality show, The Osbournes.
+Since then, she's been taunted and criticized by tabloids—not so much for her wild-child ways, but for her weight, the former Shape cover star told us.
+"I was called fat and ugly in the press almost my entire life," she shared.
 "I understand that being judged by others comes with the territory, but it broke my heart and ruined my self-esteem.
 It sets you up to hate yourself in a huge way.
-I was so angry about the things people said about me.
-I truly believe it's the main reason I turned to Vicodin and ended up in rehab three times.
-I just hated myself."
+I was so angry about the things people said about me."